Mercedes-Benz M112 engine

 The Mercedes-Benz M112 engine is a gasoline-fueled, 4-stroke, spark-ignition, internal-combustion automobile piston V6 engine family used in the 2000s.
-Introduced in 1998, it was the first V6 engine ever built by Mercedes.
+Introduced in 1996, it was the first gasoline V6 engine ever built by Mercedes.
 A short time later the related M113 V8 was introduced.

-All are built in Bad Cannstatt, Germany except the supercharged C32 AMG, which is assembled in Affalterbach, Germany.
+All are built in Bad Cannstatt, Germany, except the supercharged C 32 AMG and SLK 32 AMG, assembled in Affalterbach, Germany.

 All M112 engines have silicon/aluminum (Alusil) engine blocks with a 90° vee angle.
 The aluminum SOHC cylinder heads have 3 valves per cylinder.
 All use sequential fuel injection with two spark plugs per cylinder.
 All have forged steel connecting rods, a one-piece cast camshaft, iron-coated aluminum pistons and a magnesium intake manifold.
 To deal with the vibration problems of a 90 degree V6, a balancer shaft was installed in the engine block between the cylinder banks.
 This essentially eliminated first and second order vibration problems (see engine balance).
 A dual-length Variable Length Intake Manifold is fitted to optimise engine flexibility.

+These engines, along with the V8 (M113) variant, are often regarded as being the most reliable Mercedes-Benz engines of their era.